 We asked you to vote for your favorite genealogy books, and the results are in!
 After three weeks of voting, Family Tree Magazine readers have collaborated on this Goodreads list of the best genealogy titles.
-Here are the top five best genealogy books to consider gifting your favorite family historian this holiday season.
+Here are the top 10 best genealogy books to consider gifting your favorite family historian.

 1. The Family Tree Guide to DNA Testing and Genetic Genealogy by Blaine T. Bettinger